open/close all folders

 - Large Ham: BIG time.

 - Politically Incorrect Villain: Oddly, he doesn't show as much blatant bigotry as his henchmen, Mr. Taggart and Lyle.
 He doesn't show as much racism as the Innocent Bystanders that the black sheriff is protecting!
 When hiring outlaws the Big Bad advertises himself as an Equal Opportunity Employer and specifically mentions in his famous Long List that he wants criminals of many different races and backgrounds working for him.
-On the other hand, he doesn't hesitate to slap Lily around and insult her German ancestry when she does a High-HeelFace Turn.
+On the other hand, he doesn't hesitate to slap Lily around and insult her German ancestry when she does a High-HeelFace Turn, and he disapproves of Taggert's plan to kill every first born child in Rock Ridge as it's "Too Jewish".
 Hedley is also in charge of appropriating land in Colorado from the local Indians, justifying this by claiming "they're such children."

-- Even that could be chalked up to playing to his audience, the governor and his cabinet.
+- Though even that could be chalked up to playing to his audience, the governor and his cabinet.
 Lamarr is pretty much in it for the money and power.

 - Punny Name: A play on Hedy Lamarr.